FAIR Buyer Guidance

 Qualified Appraisal Checklist: Questions to Ask Before You Hire

-Before hiring any appraiser — for insurance, estate, tax, donation, or sale — ask these questions: What is the intended use?
+Before hiring an appraiser for insurance, estate, tax, donation, or sale, ask: What is the intended use?
 Are you USPAP-compliant?
 How do you charge?
-What specialty areas do you cover?
+What specialty do you cover?
 What will the report include?
 Can I see a sample?
-Written answers to these questions protect you from non-defensible appraisals and conflicted fee structures.
+Written answers protect you from weak reports and conflicted fees.

 Qualified Appraisal Checklist: Questions to Ask Before You Hire - FAIR online appraisal guide illustration